phpb-com/dosid/README.md

 ### wrangler.toml

-You will have to modify `wrangler.toml` to ensure that deployment works. `route` parameter has to be set to the correct `zone_name`, and so is `pattern`.
+You will want to modify `wrangler.toml` to ensure that deployment works, or use as is with workers.dev domain. `route` parameter has to be set to the correct `zone_name`, and so is `pattern`.
 Be careful not to overtake your current domain/site/application routes.

 ### Deployment

 Run `yarn deploy` to deploy Worker and durable object class.

-If you had `worker_dev` set to `true` you should get the Worker.dev name you will be able to access and get some IDs.
+If you had `workers_dev` set to `true` you should get the worker.dev name you will be able to access and get some IDs.

 ## Potential usage scenarios